 Important This approach requires that you integrate the StatsDReporter into your applications.

-Integrate the dropwizard-metrics library into your Dropwizard application and configure it to send metrics to the StatsD listener embedded in our Linux agent.
+Integrate the dropwizard-metrics library into your Dropwizard application and either configure it to send metrics to the StatsD listener embedded in our Linux agent or directly to Netuitive's REST API.

 |Iris||Java library you can use to push metrics directly to Netuitive's REST API.|